irfancoder/irfanismail/pages/ideas/buying-property.md

 ### Problem #1: Fool’s Tycoon Dream

-For many, buying a house will be the single most expensive thing a person buys in their lifetime.
+For many, a house will be the single most expensive thing they buy.

 Yet many dream, if given the chance, to be a mini ‘real estate tycoon’ and live off rent from their tenants.
 Not only that, they even strategize how their tenants rent will help finance their next property, so they can 10x the passive income.
 These are the same people that will proudly come out and say,

-> “I am a proud owner of 10 properties which are now worth RM 5M”
+> I am a proud owner of 10 properties which are now worth RM 5M

 when in fact, they are nett RM -10M in debt, excluding inflation for the next 30 years.

-> “This is how I beat the system; by getting the tenants to pay for the mortgage”
+> This is how I beat the system; by getting the tenants to pay for the mortgage

-but scared shit when the tenants leave and have to pay the mortgage themselves.
+but frowns when the tenants leave and have to pay the mortgage themselves.

 When their property can’t get tenants, they will say,

-> “It’s ok, my son/daughter can live or inherit the property when I pass”.
+> It’s ok, my son/daughter can live or inherit the property when I pass.

 Guess what happened when their parents passed.
 Are they living back in the kampung?